Emmanuelle Guyon, the mirror of your emotions

 Alignment of menhirs of Carnac, France

 In our catalog, we offer a selection of archaeological reproductions that testify to this profound relationship between humans and nature.
-Among them, we have recently added two engraved stelae discovered in cairns, as well as a menhir, a powerful symbol of human presence in the natural landscape.
-These reproductions serve as valuable witnesses to how our ancestors sought to express their connection with nature through art and symbolism.
+Among them, we have recently added two engraved stelae, discovered in cairns, as well as a menhir.
+These artifacts serve as witnesses to how our ancestors sought to express their connection with the spiritual and natural world through symbolic engravings.
+Cairns, stone mounds, often served as burial sites but also as territorial markers, reminding us of humanity’s enduring presence in sacred landscapes.

-We hope that these reproductions will help you better understand and appreciate the richness of the relationship between humans and nature, and that they will inspire you to preserve this precious connection for future generations.
+We hope these reproductions will help you better understand and appreciate the richness of the relationship between humans and nature, and inspire you to preserve this precious connection for future generations.

 Necklace The guardian stone of New Grange which takes up the pattern of the Neolithic stone